 Surfshark’s lightweight antivirus app will give you real-time online protection.
 Available for Windows, Mac, and Android, the feature scans your system for viruses and malware while analyzing unknown files to stop zero-day attacks.
 Moreover, the app won’t take up too much space or slow down your device as multiple antivirus programs would.

 PIA has its own in-house antivirus that will scan your PC and protect your account from online attacks.
 Both platforms have data breach monitoring tools and the ability to hide your IP address and physical location.
-We found that, while less robust than PIA, Surfshark Antivirus was easier to set up.

 Double VPN